OhlhJames/Horiseon-Website/README.md

 ## Description

-This is a prework study guide that I as a bootcamp student can return to it whenever I please.I can use it to help me study and use it as a building block so that once I learn something new I can add to it  and keep building off of it and using it to help me better understand what I am learning.
-I learned how to use HTML, CSS, and JavaScript in a cooperative manner to set up a simple web page.
+This is a business reference page that anyone can use to help understand why to improve their website with Search Engine Optamization, Online Reputation Management, and Social Media Marketing.
+Anyone can use it to help understand the benefits of implementing each of these ideas and will also offer.
+This webpage also offers basic explanations of each of these conepts so that the user can more readily understand what they are looking for in implementation.

 ## Installation